Christopher G Beevers

 See Google Scholar profile for more information.

-Dr. Beevers plans to admit a doctoral student into his laboratory for Fall of 2016.
+Dr. Beevers plans to review graduate student applications to his laboratory for admission in Fall of 2017.
 See Info for Prospective Students for further detail.

 My laboratory conducts translational research on the etiology and treatment of depression.
 We are particularly interested in the intersection between cognitive models of depression, genetics, and neuroscience.
 The Mood Disorders Lab focuses primarily on the collection of phenotypic data, such as cognitive vulnerability to depression, measured with a variety of different approaches.
 Central techniques include behavioral reaction time tasks and psychophysiology, including eye-tracking and more recently electroencephalography.
 In close collaboration with geneticists, we are then able to explore the genetic underpinnings of vulnerability to depression and its correlates.
 We are particularly interested in whole genome approaches and epigenetics.

 We have numerous ongoing projects within the lab.
 Here is a current sampling of projects:

 - We are conducting a therapygenetics study, which examines whether genetic variation can predict response to internet delivered psychotherapy.
 This project is funded by the Brain and Behavior Foundation and is being conducted in collaboration with colleagues at Brown University (J. McGeary).